Notes for the 5th-Edition

 equator on the side of the moon facing the gas giant.
 These lands are quite varied by altitude: a

-good mix of grasslands, forests, deserts, taigas and tundras surrounded by windy oceans.
+good mix of grasslands, forests, deserts, taigas and tundras surrounded by vast and dangerous oceans.
 Smaller

 continental land masses and large islands are known to exist further from the center.
 There are also